daormar/debasher/doc/design_doc_resident.md

   already arrived, nothing changes.
-A round that opens later starts with the input ports, minus the one whose marker opened it, minus the closed ports, and forwards its marker on the outputs as always; a node whose inputs have all closed behaves as a source.
+A round that opens later starts with the input ports, minus the one whose marker opened it, minus the closed ports, and forwards its marker on the outputs as always; a node whose inputs have all closed behaves as a root.
 A port that is closed at the capture has no entry in the channel state, and one that closes during the round keeps the entry that it had.
 A node that has finished takes no part in later rounds: the cut stays consistent because everything it sent precedes its `CLOSE` in the